The Pathway 2 Success

 50+ Deescalation Strategies

 Being able to de-escalate and defuse situations with kids and young adults is an extremely helpful skill.
-Kids and young adults who become emotionally overwhelmed or irritated in a situation may begin to express their emotions in aggressive or violent ways.
-Some examples of these behaviors might include aggressive posturing, yelling, throwing items, swearing, and […]
+Kids and young adults who become emotionally overwhelmed or irritated in a situation may begin to express their emotions in challenging ways.
+Some examples of these behaviors might include aggressive posturing, yelling, throwing items, swearing, and refusing to […]

 Filed Under: Managing Challenging Behaviors, Social Emotional Learning, Special Education, Teaching